 The road to a healthier lifestyle begins with a few small steps.
 And what better time to start than American Heart Month?

-In fact, eating better is one of the American Heart Association’s (AHA) Life’s Simple 7 steps for better overall heart health.
+In fact, eating better is one of the American Heart Association’s (AHA) Life’s Essential 8 steps for better overall heart health.
 Dr. Donald Lloyd-Jones, a professor of preventative medicine and spokesperson for the AHA, tells us that loading up on colorful fruits and vegetables, choosing whole grains, eating more plant-forward meals, avoiding unhealthy fats and reducing added sugar in our diets is a great way to get on the path to a healthier lifestyle.

 Want to get started but don’t know where to begin?
 To help you out, we gathered together a list of our favorite heart-healthy foods, along with tips and recipes from our dietitians, chefs and other experts.